 Examples of this category of trip include a trip (either day or residential) to a Climbing Wall or a Water Sports Park, or a trip abroad, day or residential.
 The adult to student ratio for this type of trip depends on the activity and must be checked with the School's Educational Visits Coordinator (EVC).
-It should normally be a minimum of two adults; if it is a mixed party there should be a minimum of one male and one female staff member.
+It should normally be a minimum of two adults; if it is a mixed party, it is advisable that there should be a minimum of one male and one female staff member.
+However, this is at the discretion of the Headteacher.

-2.1.3 Category 3: Duke of Edinburgh (DoE) Award Expeditions Follow DfE Guidance and our Direct Licence Centre Agreement.

-2.1.4 Category 4: Sporting fixtures
+- 2.1.3 Category 3: Duke of Edinburgh (DoE) Award Expeditions - Follow DfE Guidance and our Direct Licence Centre Agreement. - 2.1.4 Category 4: Sporting fixtures